I go through when designing a logo.

 When I gather all the information, I start conducting my research, generating ideas, extracting the keywords for the brand and creating a mood-board that fits the design style the client wants.

 Design is part of the process where real work starts and the end result is multiple logo concepts paired with different typography and colors.
-In between sketching, digitizing, and presentations is client feedback and unlimited revisions until we hit the final logo that we are both happy with.
+In between sketching, digitizing, and presentations are client feedback and revisions until we hit the final logo that we are both happy with.

 After the final logo has been approved, I proceed to create source files for the web and print.
 I save the logo in multiple lockups and colors.
 Along with the source files, I create a PDF file that serves as the logo usage guide, where I show how to use the logo in different lockups and on different backgrounds and many more.